 With the purpose of trying to determine the metamorphic age of the rocks of the Gaissa Nappe Complex, sampling was carried out in two areas: (1) along the main road between inner Vestertana and the sole thrust to the Laksefjord Nappe Complex, east of Ifjord, over a distance of roughly 20 kilometres; (2) along the road and coast north and south of Stabbursnes, western and inner part of Porsangerfjord, a distance of 12-13 km (Fig. 1).
-Sampling was concentrated on the most pelitic and better cleaved rock types in several formations.
-A list of the samples, formation affiliations, general features and grid references is given in Table 2.
+Sampling was concentrated on the most pelitic and thus better cleaved rock types in several formations.
+Mesoscopic and large-scale folds are ubiquitous